gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### calcaddress
 Useful to get your private key for specific seed passphrase.
-This API will display the `passprhase`, `smartaddress` & `priavate key` of the given passprhase.
+This API will display the `passphrase`, `smartaddress` & `private key` of the given passphrase.
 Edit the passphrase section and change the word `default` with your own seed passphrase.

 Sample File Content:
 ```shell